 I love wearing a slip skirt year round but in the Fall I pair it with a boot with a walkable heel.
 It’s a great look for Paris because it goes seamlessly from day to nighttime if you don’t want to do an outfit change before dinner.

 This coat is a workhorse in my coat closet.
 I love the tailored fit of it and that you can wear it layered and accessorized in cooler months or with a more feminine blouse in warmer months.
 I recommend sizing up.

 I also love adding a ruffled collar top under coats or sweaters in the Fall.
 Perfect for a feminine French detail.

 Leather Jacket + a Classic Button Down

-Two timeless pieces in my wardrobe that I’ve had for years are my Vince leather jacket and a well-fitting button down.
+Two timeless pieces in my wardrobe that I’ve had for years are my Vince and J.McLaughlin leather jackets and a well-fitting button down.
 These basics when paired with classic blue jeans are great to have on hand for Paris in the Fall.

 A timeless topper – a wool overcoat elevates any outfit instantly and you’ll want a warmer coat while in Paris later into Fall.
 More of my favorite coats.